the16thpythonist/pubtrack/docs/installation.rst

 unsupported tag, which leads to an error.
 So just do it in the console.

 In the OpenShift web console then navigate to *"Add to project"* in the upper right corner of the UI.
-Select the option *"From imagestream"*.
+Select the option *"Deploy Image"*.
 Within this window select the namespace to be your project, the image name *"{postgres}"* is the name which you have previously given to the build.
 The tag will be *"latest"*.

 Then it is also important to define the following environmental variables for the postgres deployment, which will